kb2ma/riot-coap-pytest/README.md

 For this node, we specify the address of the wireless interface on the fd00:aaaa::/64 network.
 Then we initialize the node as RPL root.

+As mentioned below, ethos sets up border routing.
+By default, it defines fd00:dead:beef:: as the network on the wired/cloud side.
+You must manually update `dist/tools/ethos/start_network.sh` to use a different address for the network.

+Reminder for samr21-xpro: a udev rule is required for an unprivileged user to flash this board.
+See `boards/samr21-xpro/doc.txt`.

 ```
     $ BOARD="samr21-xpro" make clean all flash

+    # This step uses ethos to automatically set up border routing.
+The terminal
+    # is available for command input/output.
     $ BOARD="samr21-xpro" IPV6_PREFIX="fd00:aaaa::/64" PORT="/dev/ttyACM0" make term

+    # Manually setting address is a convenience so don't have to search for it.
     > ifconfig 6 add unicast fd00:aaaa::1/64
     > rpl init 6
     > rpl root 1 fd00:aaaa::1